 How Much Water Should You Drink with Creatine?

-The amount of water you need depends on several factors, including your body weight, activity level, climate, and creatine dosage.
-Here’s how to calculate your optimal water intake:
+How much water you need will vary and will be based on a few things such as body weight, activity level, climate, and creatine supplement dosage.
+Here’s a guideline for determining your ideal water intake:

-A general guideline is to drink 30–35 ml of water per kilogram of body weight daily.
+The general rule of thumb is to have 30–35 ml of water per kg of body weight per day.
 For example:

-If you take creatine before or after workouts, increase your water intake to compensate for fluid lost through sweat.
-Consume 500 ml to 1 liter of water during exercise, depending on the intensity and duration of your workout.
+If you do take creatine before or after workouts, just drink more water to account for the water and electrolytes we lose via sweat.
+Drink 500 ml to 1 liter of water while exercising, based on the intensity and the length of your workout.

 Example Water Intake Schedule: